WATERWISE

 • Contamines Montjoie

-At the southern end of the Mont Blanc Massif, and partly forming the border between France and Italy, the Contamines-Montjoie National Nature Reserve stretches from 1100 to 3800 metres above sea level.
+At the southern end of the Mont Blanc Massif, and partly forming the border between France and Italy, the Contamines-Montjoie National Nature Reserve stretches from 1200 to 3892 metres above sea level.
 With these different levels comes a variety of environments as well as wetlands.
 The watercourses are fed mainly by melting snow and retreating glaciers and have a glacial regime (maximum flow in summer).
 The glaciers and wetlands are identified in the objective document as the sectors most threatened by human activity and climate variations, which could ultimately alter the flow of the rivers.
 The lakes, one of which (Grand lac Jovet) is monitored as part of the national Lac Sentinelles programme, are threatened by tourist numbers, which is why bathing has been banned last summer.
-At the same time, tourist facilities (toilets) and atmospheric pollution (via precipitation) can affect water quality.
+At the same time, tourist facilities can affect water quality.
 A subglacial water intake, which has already been rebuilt following the retreat of the glacier, supplies water via pipes to a reservoir outside the perimeter of the reserve.
-Main challenges Biodiversity, hydropower, agriculture, drinking water supply, tourism (alpine huts), ski resort nearby Monitored variables streamflow data, piezometric data, local climate data, detailled maps of stream/wetland network, detailled geological map, water geochemical data, soil map, vegetation map, cryopshere, stream conductivity temperature, gormophology/connectivity stream network
+Main challenges biodiversity, hydropower, agriculture, drinking water supply, tourism (alpine huts), ski resort nearby Monitored variables streamflow data, piezometric data, local climate data, detailled maps of stream/wetland network, detailled geological map, water geochemical data, soil map, vegetation map, cryopshere, stream conductivity temperature, gormophology/connectivity stream network

 • SI-AT transboundary drinking water aquifer at Mt.
 Peca/Petzen